Full Time Faculty: Nanette Goldman, Brian Lush, Wessam El-Meligi, J. Andrew Overman, Beth Severy-Hoven (Chair)

 By combining skills, theories and even courses found in the humanities, fine arts, social and natural sciences, Classics offers an outstanding, expansive and interdisciplinary course of study for all liberal arts students.
 Graduates in Classics thus go on to apply their training to a wide variety of endeavors, from the practice of law and medicine, to work in the corporate, governmental or non-profit worlds, to graduate study in fields from Classics to Anthropology, Archaeology, Art History, English, History, Middle Eastern Studies, Museum Studies, and Religion.
 Above all, Classics helps students enter and engage sympathetically with a worldview different from their own and develop their skills in writing, critical reading, language acquisition, and argumentation.

 Students are encouraged-and majors are required-to take advantage of opportunities for study abroad.
-The classics department leads programs in the Mediterranean and Middle East, including a summer archaeological project in northern Israel excavating a Roman temple and January courses in Rome, Egypt and Turkey.
+The classics department leads programs in the Mediterranean region, including a summer archaeological project in northern Israel excavating a Roman temple and January courses in Rome, Egypt and Turkey.
 The department also sends students on semester program such as the Intercollegiate Center for Classical Studies in Rome, Hebrew University in Jerusalem, College Year in Athens, CIEE Amman, and others.

 General Distribution Requirement